 - Are there any possible side effects from the medications I'll be taking?

 - Will my diarrhea or its treatment affect the other health conditions I have?
-How can I best manage them together?
+How can I best manage these conditions together?

 - What is the safest way for me to rehydrate?

-- What dietary restrictions should I follow and for how long?
+- Do I need to follow any dietary restrictions and for how long?